Norfolk Visitor

 Naval Station Norfolk's mission is to support and improve the personnel and logistics readiness of the U.S. Atlantic Fleet.
 The Norfolk naval base provides seaport, airport, and squadron facilities, quality of life, and personnel management services.

 Don't miss the tours of the Naval Base.
-The 45-minute tour departs from the Naval Tour and Information Center located at 9079 Hampton Blvd, next to Gate 5.
-Bus tours conducted by Navy personnel ride past aircraft carriers, destroyers, frigates, amphibious assault ships and the busy airfield.
+The 60-minute tour departs from the Naval Tour and Information Center located at 9079 Hampton Blvd, next to Gate 5.
+Bus tours ride past aircraft carriers, destroyers, frigates, amphibious assault ships and the busy airfield.
 The tour also drives by historic homes from the 1907 Jamestown Exposition.
 There is a charge for the tour.
 A picture ID is required for all adults.

 Naval Station Norfolk, the world's largest Naval Station, occupies about 4,300 acres on a peninsula known as Sewells Point.
 Port facilities extend more than four miles along the waterfront and include some seven miles of pier and wharf space.